Maarzano/Curso-Desenvolvimento-de-Sistemas/Trabalhos/Trabalho Criação de Banco para Empresas/README.md

     (15, '2025-04-05', '2025-04-15', 10, 1000.00);

     SELECT *
-    FROM ALERTA_SUSPENSAO
+    FROM Clientes

     SELECT *
+    FROM Contas

+    SELECT *
+    FROM CONTATOS

+    SELECT *
     FROM ATENDENTE

     SELECT *
     FROM ATENDIMENTOS

     SELECT *
-    FROM CARGOS
+    FROM FEEDBACK

     SELECT *
-    FROM CARTOES
+    FROM ALERTA_SUSPENSAO

     SELECT *
-    FROM CLIENTES
+    FROM TRANSACOES

     SELECT *
-    FROM CONTAS
+    FROM EMPRESTIMO

     SELECT *
-    FROM FEEDBACK
+    FROM CARTOES

     SELECT *
-    FROM CONTATOS
+    FROM INVESTIMENTOS

     SELECT *
-    FROM EMPRESTIMO

-    SELECT *
     FROM FATURAS

     SELECT *
-    FROM FERIAS
+    FROM SETORES

     SELECT *
+    FROM CARGOS

+    SELECT *
     FROM FUNCIONARIOS

     SELECT *
-    FROM INVESTIMENTOS

-    SELECT *
     FROM SALARIO_FUNCIONARIOS

     SELECT *
-    FROM SETORES

-    SELECT *
-    FROM TRANSACOES
+    FROM FERIAS